civican/legisinfo/44-1/bills/C-59/bill_text.md

 The definition **company** in subsection 2(1) of the `Companies' Creditors Arrangement Act` is replaced by the following:

-**company** means any company, corporation or legal person incorporated by or under an Act of Parliament or of the legislature of a province, any incorporated company having assets or doing business in Canada, wherever incorporated, and any income trust, but does not include banks, authorized foreign banks within the meaning of section 2 of the `Bank Act`, telegraph companies, insurance companies, companies to which the `Trust and Loan Companies Act` applies and **prescribed public post-secondary educational institutions**; (**compagnie**)
+**company** means any company, corporation or legal person incorporated by or under an Act of Parliament or of the legislature of a province, any incorporated company having assets or doing business in Canada, wherever incorporated, and any income trust, but does not include banks, authorized foreign banks within the meaning of section 2 of the `Bank Act`, telegraph companies, insurance companies, companies to which the `Trust and Loan Companies Act` applies and prescribed public post-secondary educational institutions; (**compagnie**)

 #### Transitional Provisions